-Please do not place green (yard) waste, glass, Styrofoam, frozen food boxes, or plastic bags in the blue bin.
+Please be sure to wash recyclables and remove labels, if possible, before placing them in the blue bins.
+Please do not place green (yard) waste, glass, Styrofoam, or plastic bags in the blue bin.

 Drop off empty, clean, clear and colored glass jars and bottles at the glass depot.
 Don’t worry about taking off the labels, but please remove lids and corks.

 Please do not drop off ceramics, windshields, cookware, light bulbs, window glass, fish tanks, mirrors and dishes, including drinking glasses.

 Free yard waste pickup service is available for City of Sierra Vista residential refuse customers.
 This includes yard trimmings, such as grass clippings, tree and shrub trimmings, branches, cacti, and other plant matter.
 Bags containing rocks or dirt are not permitted and will not be picked up.

 Yard waste is picked up on Wednesdays, and requests must be submitted by 5:00 p.m. on Monday for a Wednesday pickup of the same week.
 (Green waste is not picked up during weeks with a federal holiday.)
 All yard waste must be bagged, boxed, bundled or put in your own reusable plastic container(s).
 Bundled items must not exceed five feet in length.